 Learning outcomes Knowledge and understanding The goal of the course is to prepare you to look at public policy questions through the lens of economics.
 You will gain a deepened understanding of how the markets for education, labour and health operate and the role of the government in these sectors.
 Applying knowledge and understanding At the end of the course, you should be able to identify economic issues that are important in public policy debates, be able to consume and critique economic research on these topics, and then use the tools you have learned to address such debates from an informed perspective.
 Making judgments Course participants should be able to combine and apply concepts acquired in the lecture and formulate judgements with incomplete or limited information, that include reflecting on social and public responsibilities in decision-making processes.
 Communication skills Both oral and written communication skills will be developed in this course via presentations and written assessments.
-Students will be expected to be able to present research findings to both specialist and non-specialist audiences in a clear and precise way.
-Learning skills The course will help participants to better think logically, analytically and critically, and bring these skills to their future workplaces. ,
+Students will be expected to be able to present research findings to both specialist and non- specialist audiences in a clear and precise way.
+Learning skills The course will help participants to better think logically, analytically and critically, and bring these skills to their future workplaces.

 Assessment A midterm and final exam as well as a group presentations.
 Non-attendees should contact the instructor at the beginning of the semester if they would like to participate in the group presentations.
 Non- attendees are also allowed to take the midterm exam.
-Assessment language English Evaluation criteria and The final grade will be a weighted average of the group criteria for awarding marks presentations (20%), written midterm exam (40%) and the written final exam (40%).
-Non-attending students and students that reject their midterm grade will be given a longer final that will count for 80% of the final grade if the student did the group presentations or 100% if they were completely non-attending.
+Assessment language English Evaluation criteria and criteria for awarding marks The final grade will be the average of a written midterm exam (50%) and written final exam (50%).
+The midterm is voluntary and the grade can be rejected.
+In this case, the final exam will be longer and account for the entire grade.
 The in-class slides of the instructor will form the basis for the material covered in the exams and will be made available to the students online.
 A reading list from the books by Gruber and Borjas will also be provided and material from these chapters can be covered in the exams as well.
 Criteria are standard: in exams correct procedure and solution counts.
 In addition, solutions to problems require the ability to summarize, evaluate, and establish relationships between topics, and skills in critical thinking.
-Similar skills are required for the group presentations along with teamwork.

 Required readings 5th edition of Public Finance and Public Policy, by Jonathan Gruber - Chapters 1-3, 11-17, 21 7th edition of Labor Economics by George J. Borjas - Chapters - Chapters 2, 4-7, 9 Supplementary readings Selected research papers and articles will be presented during the lectures and are suggested readings.
-Paper will be assigned to the groups for the presentations.